Today is World Environment Day and to mark it, we take a look at how you can build a greener home and the benefits this can bring.

-There are lots of easy ways to help make your home more energy efficient without breaking the bank or undertaking serious building work.
+There are lots of easy ways to help make your home more energy efficient without breaking the bank or undertaking serious building work, including:

 - Insulating pipes and hot water tanks - use pipe wrap or foam pipe sleeves to insulate water pipes and wrap an insulating jacket around a water tank to keep water warmer for longer

-- Turn your thermostat down - even if you are unable to do any of the above, by just turning your thermostat down by 1 degree you can reduce your energy consumption.
+- Turn your thermostat down - even if you are unable to do any of the above, by just turning your thermostat down by 1°C you can reduce your energy consumption.

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to the National Homebuilding & Renovating Show (21-24 March, NEC, Birmingham).